-Easy recipe for healthy flapjacks with oats, dried fruits, nuts, seeds, butter and honey (no golden syrup or added sugar) for breakfast or teatime.
+Easy recipe for healthy flapjacks with honey, oats, dried fruits, nuts, seeds and butter.
+No golden syrup or added sugar is needed to enjoy these classics for breakfast, teatime or a welcome home from school.

-As I was toasting the weekly batch (yes, it's popular so make it almost every week!) of our favourite healthy Maple Granola, I thought about using the oats, seeds, nuts and fruits and converting them into these healthy flapjacks.
+As I was toasting the weekly batch of our favourite healthy Maple Granola, I thought about converting the oats, seeds, nuts and fruits into healthy flapjacks.

 We're addicted to homemade granola - including a chocolate granola (on video).
 Once you start making it, there's no turning back to the commercial packeted cereals - and love serving it with yoghurt, fresh fruit or compote.